chimera-linux/ckms/README.md

 ```

 That will build the module for the current kernel.
 If you want to build it
 for another kernel, use the `-k` or `--kernver` parameter.
-This assumes that
-`ckms.ini` for the module exists within the source directory too; if it does
-not, you still need to pass the path via `-c` or `--modconf`.
+The `ckms.ini`
+is installed into the state directory with `add`, so you no longer have to
+worry about it.
+You can still specify `-c` or `--modconf` manually if you
+wish to override it for some reason.

 Once built, you can install it similarly, with